francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/003-Getting_Started.rst

 using a library of well-defined measurements and gates (operations that change the state of the qubit).

+|

 Throughout this guide, you'll try out many different experiments (feel free to explore on your own as well).
-When you first click on the "Composer" tab, you’ll name your experiment and choose between running a \ *real* quantum processor or a \ *custom* quantum processor (simulator).
+When you first navigate to the Composer, you’ll name your experiment and choose between using a **real quantum processor** or a **custom quantum processor** (also referred to as a **simulator**).

+|

 If you choose custom, you'll select the number of qubits in the experiment and the number of classical bits in the classical bit register (you can keep this the same as the number of qubits).
 In the real processor, the possible connectivity between the qubits is limited